Just the Two of Us (Secret Garden album)

-Just the Two of Us is the 2013 and 8th album by Secret Garden.
+Just the Two of Us is the eighth studio album by Secret Garden.
+It was released on 27 December 2013 by Hearts of Space and Universal.

 The purely instrumental album features Secret Garden playing some of their most popular songs re-envisioned as duo arrangements along with two new pieces: the title-track “Just the Two of Us” and “En Passant”.

 Rolf Løvland described the album, “Our music always starts with just the two of us – Rolf & Fionnuala; even when we’re performing with a full production on stage.
 So it feels natural and good to perform some of our music in the most intimate and stripped-down version – that musical place where Secret Garden was born.”

 The album debuted at number seven on the Billboard Top New Age Albums chart.